BattletechModders/CustomBundle/CustomUnits/Readme.txt

 "CustomParts":{
     "AOEHeight": 55,  - this value will be added to y-coordinate of current position in AoE damage calculations (weapon/landmines/component's explosions).
                         Can be altered runtime via CUAOEHeight actor's statistic value (float) "FiringArc":60, - if set and > 10 means vehicle firing arc in degrees and vehicle have to rotate toward target to fire.
+                      Working for mechs too, but you should note - direction decal will not been changed.
     "Unaffected":{
       "DesignMasks":"true",   - if true chassis will be unaffected to all terrain design masks effects except move cost.
 Can be altered runtime via CUDesignMasksUnaffected actor's statistic value (boolean)
       "Pathing":"true",       - if true chassis will be unaffected by pathing limitations